Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Value limit: 2
 			// Character limit for each value: 4
 			// --
-			// Minimum number for each value: 0 (OFF)
+			// Minimum number for each value: -1 (OFF)
 			// Maximum number for each value: 500
 			// --
 			// 1st number = Minimum value
 			// 2nd number = Maximum value
 			// --
-			// 0: OFF, use the randomization feature.
+			// 0: OFF, use standard Tanks.
 			// 1-500: ON, the type that will spawn.
-			"Regular Type"				"0-0"
+			"Regular Type"				"1-500"

 			// Spawn Tanks on non-finale maps periodically.
 			// Note: The timer starts after "Regular Delay" is up.